RohitNagraj/PythonAutomation/ChromeDinosaur/README.md

 # Logic
-PIL grabs a small area infront of the dino and and its put in a numpy array which has a particular value when there is no obstacle in that area, and if the value changes, the dino jumps.
+PIL grabs a small area infront of the dino and and its put in a numpy array whose sum has a particular value when there is no obstacle in that area, and if the value changes, the dino jumps.

 # Limitations